supertestnet/ssb_restriction_playground/README.md

 Recently, I realized that the bug can be exploited to do a basic form of transaction introspection.
 If you create a bitcoin script that "intentionally" exploits the sighash_single bug, it tells you information about the transaction that triggered it.
 A bitcoin script can require the user to pass in a signature that uses sighash_single and a pubkey, and check if the resulting signature is valid for the buggy sighash.

 If the bug triggers, then the bitcoin script knows that the "input position" of the utxo being spent is greater than position 1, because position 1 (or position 0, if you prefer indexing from 0) *always* has a matching output -- it's a consensus rule in bitcoin that every transaction has to have at least 1 address in the outputs.
+(Or an op_return, or similar.)
 So if the bug is exploited, it has to happen at an index position higher than that.

 The same piece of information also tells the transaction that there is *at least* one more input than there are outputs.
 That is because the only way for the bug to trigger is if there is an input without a corresponding output -- so there must be more inputs than outputs.